⌨️

 This means you can have a single layer act as 5 layers.
 Like dual keys though, there are some delay concerns that can be changed in a preferences settings.
 For thumb and symbols keys I find I can type swiftly and consistently.
 But typing letters I am less consistent when it comes to typing less unfamiliar words.
 I therefore do not use superkeys on normal letters, though I could see some use cases for uncommon letters like q that has 2 taps or on hold being esc.

 It should be noted that not all these keys are equally effective in terms of speed. tap is obviously the fastest and 2 taps & hold is very slow.
 I think 2 taps & hold should not even be used and other superkeys or layers should be used instead.
-On tap, on tap & hold and 2 tap I use often and have removed a symbols layer in place with superkeys.
+On tap, on tap & hold and 2 tap I use often and have removed a in place with superkeys.

 An example of a superkey is below, where on single tap is (, on double tap ) and on hold ().
 The hold function is actually a macro with 2 key strokes.